 IFC Markets | $9.1 Billion | N/A | Synthetic instruments, low deposit |

 - Notable Trends: Exness’s unlimited leverage (in non-EU regions) and Hot Forex’s expansion in Africa are driving growth.
-IFC Markets’ synthetic instruments allow traders to create custom assets, a unique feature in 2025.
+IFC Markets’ synthetic instruments allow traders to create custom assets, a unique feature today.

 Rise of Mobile Trading: 55% of forex traders use mobile apps, with brokers like Forex.com and OANDA enhancing their platforms for on-the-go trading.